Ideas & Inspiration

 Adding houseplants is a great way to add freshness and interest to your interior spaces.
 A little care and attention will keep your new plants healthy and green.
 Read on to learn the best ways you can help your houseplants thrive.

 If your houseplant’s leaves begin to turn yellow along the sides, you must resist the urge to add water in the hopes that will fix the problem.
 This is your plant’s way of telling you to stop watering.

 The number one cause for common houseplant problems is overwatering.
 Only water enough to keep the plant’s soil moist, not wet, when lightly pressed.
 Check that the pot is draining properly and water when the soil feels dry to the touch.

 If the base of your plant’s stem is soft or mushy, you’ve definitely been giving it too much to drink; it may have developed root rot as a result.

 Remove the plant from its container and check to see if the roots have black tips with slimy decay.
 If the damage is not extensive, your plant can still be salvaged.
-Lightly knock out the soil trapped in the root ball and replant in fresh potting soil that drains well, then follow the watering instructions above.
+Lightly knock out the soil trapped in the root ball and replant in fresh potting soil that drains well.

 If your plant looks healthy but its growth appears stunted, examine its environment.
 Houseplants love bright rooms full of indirect sunlight.
 Your plants will love living in rooms with eastern exposure.
 Just remember to keep them far enough away from the window so that they won’t feel the cold.

-Rotate plants in their containers every few days so they get exposure from all sides and don’t start leaning toward the window.
+Rotate plants in their containers every few days so they get exposure from all sides and don’t start growing toward the window.